RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - If not specified the default input will be None.

-### overlay(action=overlay_clinical_info)

-`overlay_clinical_info` overlay edges with information obtained from the knowledge provider (KP) Columbia Open Health Data (COHD).
-This KP has a number of different functionalities, such as `paired_concept_frequency`, `observed_expected_ratio`, etc. which are mutually exclusive DSL parameters.
-All information is derived from a 5 year hierarchical dataset: Counts for each concept include patients from descendant concepts.
-This includes clinical data from 2013-2017 and includes 1,731,858 different patients.
-This information is then included as an edge attribute.
-You have the choice of applying this to all edges in the knowledge graph, or only between specified source/target qnode id's.
-If the later, virtual edges are added with the relation specified by `virtual_relation_label`.
-These virtual edges have the following types:

-* `paired_concept_frequency` has the virtual edge type `has_paired_concept_frequency_with`
-* `observed_expected_ratio` has the virtual edge type `has_observed_expected_ratio_with`
-* `chi_square` has the virtual edge type `has_chi_square_with`

-Note that this DSL command has quite a bit of functionality, so a brief description of the DSL parameters is given here:

-* `paired_concept_frequency`: If set to `true`, retrieves observed clinical frequencies of a pair of concepts indicated by edge source and target nodes and adds these values as edge attributes.
-* `observed_expected_ratio`: If set to `true`, returns the natural logarithm of the ratio between the observed count and expected count of edge source and target nodes.
-Expected count is calculated from the single concept frequencies and assuming independence between the concepts.
-This information is added as an edge attribute.
-* `chi_square`: If set to `true`, returns the chi-square statistic and p-value between pairs of concepts indicated by edge source/target nodes and adds these values as edge attributes.
-The expected frequencies for the chi-square analysis are calculated based on the single concept frequencies and assuming independence between concepts.
-P-value is calculated with 1 DOF.
-* `virtual_edge_type`: Overlays the requested information on virtual edges (ones that don't exist in the query graph).

-This can be applied to an arbitrary knowledge graph as possible edge types are computed dynamically (i.e. not just those created/recognized by the ARA Expander team).

-#### parameters:

-* ##### paired_concept_frequency

-    - Indicates if you want to use the paired concept frequency option.
-Mutually exlisive with: `paired_concept_frequency`, `observed_expected_ratio`, and `chi_square` if any of the oters are set to true while this is there will be an error.

-    - Acceptable input types: string.

-    - This is not a required parameter and may be omitted.

-    - `true` and `false` are examples of valid inputs.

-* ##### observed_expected_ratio

-    - Indicates if you want to use the paired concept frequency option.
-Mutually exlisive with: `paired_concept_frequency`, `observed_expected_ratio`, and `chi_square` if any of the oters are set to true while this is there will be an error.

-    - Acceptable input types: string.

-    - This is not a required parameter and may be omitted.

-    - `true` and `false` are examples of valid inputs.

-* ##### chi_square

-    - Indicates if you want to use the paired concept frequency option.
-Mutually exlisive with: `paired_concept_frequency`, `observed_expected_ratio`, and `chi_square` if any of the oters are set to true while this is there will be an error.

-    - Acceptable input types: string.

-    - This is not a required parameter and may be omitted.

-    - `true` and `false` are examples of valid inputs.

-* ##### virtual_relation_label

-    - An optional label to help identify the virtual edge in the relation field.

-    - Acceptable input types: string.

-    - This is not a required parameter and may be omitted.

-    - `N1` and `J2` are examples of valid inputs.

-* ##### source_qnode_id

-    - a specific source query node id (optional, otherwise applied to all edges, must have a virtual_relation_label to use this parameter)

-    - Acceptable input types: string.

-    - This is not a required parameter and may be omitted.

-    - `n00` and `n01` are examples of valid inputs.

-* ##### target_qnode_id

-    - a specific target query node id (optional, otherwise applied to all edges, must have a virtual_relation_label to use this parameter)

-    - Acceptable input types: string.

-    - This is not a required parameter and may be omitted.

-    - `n00` and `n01` are examples of valid inputs.

 ### overlay(action=predict_drug_treats_disease)

 `predict_drug_treats_disease` utilizes a machine learning model (trained on KP ARAX/KG1) to assign a probability that a given drug/chemical_substanct treats a disease/phenotypic feature.